Skip to Main Content

-Many sources found in college-level research are scholarly articles, often called "peer-reviewed," or "academic."
+Many sources you will find when conducting college-level library research are scholarly articles, often called "peer-reviewed," or "academic."

 The tutorials below explain the typical appearance, structure, and function of scholarly articles.